Patient Protection Manifesto

 We are regulated by the General Pharmaceutical Council (GPhC), as well as licensed by the Medicines & Healthcare products Regulatory Agency (MHRA).
 We want to help protect our patients from serious health risks, abuse, addiction or overdose, as well as reassure the public that our service is safe to use.

-1) Increased security checks
+1) Increased security & identity checks

 Our system will automatically run security checks on all of our patients using an email address, postcode and name.
 Orders are monitored throughout the working day, any potential breach of our terms and conditions or fraudulent activity using this system will be flagged, and verification that the information collected is authentic will be carried out manually for thorough investigation.
 If a breach has been detected, our team will be notified and the patient will be logged and ‘blacklisted’.